 Readability and spelling mistakes

 Readability is one of the SEO factors, and I use the EasyWPSEO plugin to check the readability score of any article.
 If the readability score is negative or very low, I always ask the submitter to rewrite and resubmit the content.

-Make sure to also take great care to correct grammar and spelling mistakes.
+Make sure also to take great care to correct grammar and spelling mistakes.
 What matters most is the quality of an article when the post goes live.
-You can use a plugin like After the Deadline to check for common grammatical and spelling mistakes.
+You can use free chrome addon like Grammarly to check for common grammatical and spelling mistakes.